MET Syllabus 2025: Subject-Wise Syllabus and Weightage PDF Download

 • The motion of System of Particles and Rigid Body: Centre of a mass of a two-particle system, momentum conservation and center of mass motion.
 Centre of a mass of a rigid body; the center of mass of a uniform rod.
 Moment of a force, torque, angular momentum, law of conservation of angular momentum and its applications.

 • Equilibrium of rigid bodies, rigid body rotation, and equations of rotational motion, comparison of linear and rotational motions.
-Moment of inertia, the radius of gyration, values of moments of inertia for simple geometrical objects (no derivation).
+Moment of inertia, the radius of gyration, values of moments of inertia for simple geoMETrical objects (no derivation).
 Statement of parallel and perpendicular axes theorems and their applications.

 • Gravitation: Kepler's laws of planetary motion, the universal law of gravitation.
 Acceleration due to gravity and its variation with altitude and depth.
 Gravitational potential energy and gravitational potential, escape velocity, orbital velocity of a satellite, Geo-stationary satellites.